clemente-morales/image_service/README.md

 # Image Service
 Service to upload and download images using gradle, Spring boot, Jersey, JPA, and mysql

-# Running the service
+# Deploying and Running the service

+## Create data base

+Execute script config/db.sql in mysql local instance

+## Compile and Deploy

+Open the file config/application.properties and update the property the property spring.datasource.password with the password created for the user 'chicharron'

-Open a terminal, navigate to the project and execute the command:
+Open a terminal, navigate to the project and execute the following command:
 ```java
 gradle build && java -jar [buildPath]\builds\libs\imageService-0.0.1-SNAPSHOT.jar
 ```